-Centre for African Bio-Entrepreneurship (CABE) with funding from the Partnership for African Social and Governance Research (PASGR) was hosting Research-Policy Community of practice (Utafiti Sera) on Youth Employment Creation (YEC) in agriculture and agro-processing in the context of Inclusive Growth in Kenya.
+Centre for African Bio-Entrepreneurship (CABE) with funding from the Partnership for African Social and Governance Research (PASGR) was hosting the Research-Policy Community of practice (Utafiti Sera) on Youth Employment Creation (YEC) in agriculture and agro-processing in the context of Inclusive Growth in Kenya.

 The overall purpose of this grant was to assist PASGR in the coordination and implementation of Research-Policy Community activities aimed at bridging the gap between research and public policy.
 This would be achieved by;

-i) providing policy relevant research evidence on what works to promote youth employment
+i) providing policy-relevant research evidence on what works to promote youth employment

-ii) making evidence available to policy makers in user friendly formats; and
+ii) making evidence available to policy makers in user-friendly formats; and

 iii) providing spaces for discussions to inform government policies and practice which can help tackle challenges of youth unemployment in Africa.